How Long Do Cruise Ships Stay In Port? (My Experiences of Short Stays to Multi-Day Stays)

 Research the port in advance and make a list of the top attractions you want to see.
 This will help you focus your time and make sure you don’t miss anything.

 Consider booking shore excursions through the cruise line.
 It can be a great way to make the most of your time in port and ensure you see all the highlights, but this can be an expensive option.
-No point in booking a cruise line excursion to do something that is easily done by yourself.

 For example, cruise ships offer excursions to the Aquarium in Genoa – but your ship might be docked right by it!

 Be aware of the amount of time you have in each port.
 I always check and double-check the final boarding time as I leave the ship.
 It is normally written on a board by the gangway.
-Leave yourself plenty of extra time in case anything were to go wrong.

-The length of time a cruise ship stays in port can vary depending on the itinerary.
-If your cruise ship is in port for two days, it may be worth travelling further afield on that first day.
 You will have plenty of time to get back then.
 We recently did this on our Azamara cruise stop in Nice, France.
 On the first day, we took a train to the nearby Country of Monaco.
 It was great!

-Consider using trains, trams or buses or booking a private tour to get around.
 Taxis can be expensive, and traffic can be heavy in some ports.
-Public transportation can be a cost-effective option (particularly in Europe where in some places public transport is subsidized.
+Public transportation can be a cost-effective option (particularly in Europe, where in some places public transport is subsidised.

-In the UK public transport tends to be less efficient and more expensive!)
+In the UK, public transport tends to be less efficient and more expensive!)

 Always keep an eye on the time and don’t get carried away with shopping or dining.

-Missing your cruise ship’s departure time can be a very costly mistake!
-Most cruise ships require all passengers to be on board no fewer than one to two hours before the scheduled departure time – but running late can be a stressful experience.
+Most cruise ships require all passengers to be on board at least one to two hours before the scheduled departure time, but running late can be a stressful experience.

 We have all seen those videos of “Pier Runners.”